One of the hardest roles you will ever play in life is that of a parent.

 As kids grow up, so does their sense of individuality.
 They will need space from their parents to shape their own thoughts and character.

 Parents should be able to trust their kids.
-And their need to have space and being alone should be respected.
+And their need to have space and be alone should be respected.

 12. NOT SETTING RULES